mdcge/what-the-particle/README.md

 The top-level object in the simulation is the world.
 This stores:
 1. Global time: the absolute time of the simulation, which starts at 0ns when the particle(s) is produced.
 2. Time step: the time step used in the simulation.
 Each simulation step will advance the global time by this time step.
 3. List of particles: a list of all the particles in the event.
-These are kept in the list even when they are no longer being propagated (due to exiting the volume, decaying, etc.).
+These are kept in the list even when they are no longer being simulated (due to exiting the volume, decaying, etc.).
 4. Volume: the simulation volume in which the particles are contained.
 The particles are killed upon exiting this volume.

 #### Volume